 Performance outcomes Acceptable outcomes Applicant response PO1 The height of all buildings and structures must be in keeping with the residential character of the area.
 AO1 Buildings and structures are not more than 13.5 metres and 3 storeys in height.
 Note - Height is inclusive of roof height.
-Refer to Section 4.0 of the Planning Report for discussion.
+Proposal complies.
 Setbacks (other than for a dwelling house) PO1 Buildings are setback to: (a) maintain the character and amenity of the area; (b) achieve separation from neighbouring buildings and from road frontages.
 AO1 Buildings are setback: (a) a minimum of 6 metres from the main street frontage; (b) a minimum of 4 metres from any secondary street frontage; (c) 4.5 metres from a rear boundary; (d) 2 metres from a side or an average of half of the height of the building at the side setback, whichever is the greater.
-Proposal includes minimal setbacks to the road frontages as it seeks to integrate with the existing landform and blend naturally into surrounding areas, particularly in the east and north-east portions of the site.
-Given the limited public function of the sections of Murphy Street and the Esplanade road reserve which adjoin the site, this treatment is considered appropriate.
-Further, it is noted that the Esplanade road reserve may be closed and converted to freehold, thereby negating this setback non-compliance.
-Rear boundary is hard to define given dual road frontages, however side/rear setbacks are typically 4m other than where adjoining Council-owned Lot 1 on RP724386 where Om setback is proposed given that this land acts to buffer from adjacent development.
-These setbacks are considered appropriate to maintain adequate separation and are considered consistent with the character of the area.
+Proposal complies (rear boundary setback is 3.8m which is considered sufficient).
 Site coverage (other than for a dwelling house) PO2 The site coverage of all buildings does not result in a built form that is bulky or visually obtrusive.
-AO2 The site coverage of any building is limited to 50% Maximum site cover = 62% without road closure, or 47% with road closure (see schedule within Architectural Plans prepared
+AO2 The site coverage of any building is limited to 50% Proposal complies.
+Site cover = 35% approx. Building proportions and scale (other than for a dwell ing house) PO3 The proportions and scale of any development are in character with the area and local streetscape.
+AO3.1 The overall length of a building does not exceed 30 metres and the overall length of any continuous wall does not exceed 15 metres.
+Proposal complies.
+AO3.2 Balconies, patios and similar spaces are not enclosed or capable of being enclosed and used as a habitable room.
+Proposal complies.
+AO3.3 Proposal complies.